 our problems, government is the problem."

-Market absolutism is a "dogma" in the same sense that
+Market fundamentalism is a "dogma" in the same sense that

 creationism and biblical inerrancy are dogmas; it is accepted "on faith"